ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 Update:

 To port all the "score" tags in a CLIP as a single token meant to be used as a negative set:
-CLIP Load > load custom weight "perp" using the file named "all_scores_as_one_negative.pt" and a strength of 0.5, nothing more nothing less > save clip > restart the  UI because memory shenanigans (I did it kinda hacky) > enjoy
+CLIP Load > my node in here named like "load custom weight (perp)" using the file named "all_scores_as_one_negative.pt" and a strength of 0.5, nothing more nothing less > save clip > restart the  UI because memory shenanigans (I did it kinda hacky) > enjoy

 The secret single negative token is written in the text file in the weights folder.